finller/laravel-kpi/README.md

 Notice that, the method accept a `$date` parameter.
 This allow you to take KPIs snapshot "in the past".
 This is usefull for already existing project, or simply when you add a new KPI to the list.

+### Step 2: Capture the Kpis with a command

-Then, you have to save those Kpis in the database with the `snapshotKpis` method.
+After registering the kpis you have to save them in the database with the `snapshotKpis` method.

 A standard way to save your kpi values would be in a command that runs every day.